Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Supplements for Weight Loss (2026)

-We need to be direct: no supplement will cause meaningful weight loss without a caloric deficit.
-The weight loss supplement market generates billions of dollars annually selling false hope.
-That said, a small number of supplements have modest evidence as adjuncts to diet and exercise.
+Let us be direct: no supplement causes meaningful weight loss without a calorie deficit, and the weight loss aisle makes billions every year selling the opposite hope.
+A few do have modest evidence as helpers alongside diet and exercise.
 Certain probiotic strains show small but statistically significant effects on body weight.
-Fiber supplements improve satiety.
-Caffeine has a small thermogenic effect.
-We scored weight loss supplements with complete honesty, because the most helpful thing we can do is tell you what the research actually shows.
+Fiber supplements help you feel full.
+Caffeine has a small thermogenic bump.
+We scored weight loss supplements with complete honesty, because the most useful thing we can do is tell you what the research actually shows.

 See the full Probiotic (General Multi-Strain) scorecard →